 This fort is 15 km from Nahan and it crowns a steep ridge above the Kiarda Dun.
 Built by the Sirmaur kings, it was run over and restored by the Gurkha general Ranzor Thapa during the Gurkha invasions of early 1800s.
 The Gurkha general battled the British forces from this fort but lost out.

-Presently used as a Army Training Center for Gurkha recruits, the fort at Subathu is another remnant of the times when the area was invaded by Gurkha warriors at the turn of the 19th century.
-Just 16 km from Parwanoo, this fort is believed to have been built by Commander Amar Singh Thapa, the Gurkha general who the British defeated in 1814-15.
-The small fort is set in the woods.
+Presently used as an Army Training Center for Gurkha recruits, the fort at Subathu is another remnant of the times when the area was invaded by Gurkha warriors.
+This fort is 16 km from Parwanoo and is set in the woods.
 The Gurkha Museum in the vicinity has exhibits dating back to the fierce Anglo-Gurkha wars fought.